 My overarching research goal is to critically examine how and why people from dominant and marginalized groups engage in activism to advance equity.
-In two lines of work, (1) activism and (2) intraminority solidarity, I integrate theories across disciplines, psychology (e.g., social, clinical, political, cultural, organizational) and otherwise (e.g., critical race, law, decolonial studies), to center lay, marginalized perspectives and subvert the intersectional systems of power.
+In two lines of work, (1) activism and (2) intraminority solidarity, I integrate theories across disciplines, psychology (e.g., social, clinical, political, cultural, organizational) and otherwise (e.g., critical race, law, decolonial studies), to center lay, marginalized perspectives and interrogate the intersectional systems of power.
 I conduct my research using both quantitative (e.g., experiment, daily diary, longitudinal) and qualitative methods (e.g., meaning extraction, thematic analysis).
 Ultimately, my work seeks to build rigorous, empirically grounded theories and interventions for grassroots organizing and policy-making.

 Activism